micheleantonazzi/gibson-env-utilities/README.md

 ## Environments data

-*GibsonEnvironmentsData* implements a series of operations the worlds in Gibson's dataset.
+*GibsonEnvironmentsData* sotres a series of information regarding the environments in Gibson's dataset.
-This information includes:
+These information includes:

 * the environment's name
 * if the environment is semantically annotated